cblgh/storyteller/README.md

 @plural nouns: horses, squids, fjords, a murder of crows
 ```
 You can write anything as the first line, and thereafter include as many lines of definitions you want.
-Definitions are defined with a @-symbol which is then followed by a name, and finished off by a semicolon.
+Definitions are defined with a @-symbol which is then followed by a name, and finished off by a colon.

 In addition to starting with an `@` and ending with `:`, all names also need to end with an s.
 Which is completely arbitrary!
 But it also felt nice when using definitions as part of templates. :100: